g1a/hubph/README.md

 This is just a prototype project, so documentation is sparse, and the commands and their options may change at any time.

+This project does not necessarily do everything that Hub does, but it might also do some extra things that Hub does not do.
+The definition and scope of this project is still being explored.

 ### Local Development

 Clone this project and then run: